Israel and Gaza militants exchange fire after deadly strikes

 Another strike Saturday hit a car, killing a 75-year-old woman and wounding six other people.

-In one of the strikes, after the warnings, fighter jets dropped two bombs on the house of an Islamic Jihad member.
+In one of the strikes, fighter jets dropped two bombs on the house of an Islamic Jihad member after Israel warned people to evacuate the area.
 The blast flattened the two-story structure, leaving a large rubble-filled crater, and badly damaged surrounding homes.

 Women and children rushed out of the area.